 To Calibrate, it is easiest to follow this procedure.

-- Enter Calibration mode by booting into VRChat while wearing Full-Body tracking, changing to a new avatar, or clicking the "Calibrate" button in the Quick Menu.
+- Enter Calibration mode by booting into VRChat while wearing Full-Body tracking and clicking the "Calibrate" button in the Quick Menu.

 - Align yourself with your avatar so you're "inside" of it.